KhankNyo/freestanding/README.md

 # freestanding

-Implementation of some C standard library function for use in exotic and archaic compilers Currently have:
+Implementation of some C standard library function for use in exotic and archaic compilers.

+Available functions:
 - snprintf, vsnprintf